Windows Desktop Gadgets

+Windows Desktop Gadgets (called Windows Sidebar in Windows Vista) is a widget engine for Windows Vista and Windows 7, part of the now discontinued Microsoft Gadgets widget platform.
+Its gadgets can perform various tasks, such as displaying the time and date, gathering RSS feed or Email information, allowing users to use tools such as sticky notes or timers, among other tasks.

-Windows Desktop Gadgets (called Windows Sidebar in Windows Vista) is a discontinued widget engine for Microsoft Gadgets.
-Desktop Gadgets have been replaced by Windows 10 Taskbar Widgets.
-It was introduced with Windows Vista, in which it features a sidebar anchored to the side of the desktop.
-Its widgets can perform various tasks, such as displaying the time and date.
-In Windows Vista, the widgets are restricted to a sidebar but in Windows 7, they can be freely moved anywhere on the desktop.
+Windows Sidebar was introduced with Windows Vista, in which it features a sidebar anchored to the side of the desktop.
+The gadgets can either be placed on the sidebar or anywhere on the desktop.
+In Windows 7, the sidebar was removed, but gadgets can still be placed on the desktop.

 Windows Desktop Gadgets was discontinued in Windows 8.
 The Windows 8 Live Tiles can perform a similar function, but they are only visible when the Start menu is visible.
 They run in a more restrictive environment, making them less risky, but also less useful for some purposes, like system monitoring.
+Live Tiles too, was discontinued in Windows 11 in favor of the widgets panel.

 History

-Windows Sidebar originated in a Microsoft Research project called Sideshow (not to be confused with Windows SideShow.)
+Windows Sidebar originated in a Microsoft Research project called Sideshow (not to be confused with Windows SideShow).
 It was developed in the summer of 2000, and was used internally at Microsoft.
 It included a clock, traffic reports, and IM integration.

-Windows Sidebar appeared in build 3683 of Windows Vista circa September 2002 and was originally intended to replace the notification area and Quick Launch toolbar in Windows, but these plans were scrapped after the development reset in mid-2004.
+Windows Sidebar appeared in build 3683 of Windows Longhorn circa September 2002 and was originally intended to replace the notification area and Quick Launch toolbar in Windows, but these plans were scrapped after the development reset in mid-2004.
 Windows Sidebar was rebuilt and began to appear in Windows Vista builds in the second half of 2005.
 Some reviewers and Macintosh enthusiasts have pointed out the Sidebar's similarities in form and function to Konfabulator (later Yahoo!
 Widget Engine), which appeared several years previously, and the Dashboard widget engine first included with Apple Inc.'s Mac OS X v10.4, which had been released a few months earlier.

 In Windows 7, Windows Sidebar was renamed Windows Desktop Gadgets, and the sidebar itself was not included in Windows 7.

 Windows Desktop Gadgets was included in all beta releases of Windows 8 but did not make it to the final release.
 Instead, on 10 July 2012 (which is in the intervening time between the last beta of Windows 8 and its final release), Microsoft issued security advisory to disable Sidebar and Desktop Gadgets on Windows Vista and 7 because of a security vulnerability that could allow remote code execution.